CodeForPhilly/balancer-main/server/api/services/README.md

 The arguments to the script are:

-- Path to the config CSV file (model, query, context)
+- Path to the config CSV file: Must include the columns "Model Name" and "Query"
-- Path to the reference CSV file
+- Path to the reference CSV file: Must include the columns "Context" and "Reference"
-- Path where the evaluation resulst will be saved
+- Path where the evaluation resuls will be saved

 The script outputs a CSV with the following columns: